KhAlamdar11/hmr_sim/README.md

 ### Homo
 - [ ] Raise error if formation is initialized within any obstacle
-- [ ] Implement path tracking in agent class
+- [ ] Integrate path tracking

 ### Hetro
 - [ ] All config variables related to hetro swarm increase an order... num agents becomes [3,4] meaning 3 agents of type 0 and 4 of type 1.
 - [ ] Formation init: Allow formation for some, and manual initialization for others.
 Change both init_pos and init_form logic, and use a dictionary for it! {0: [POSITIONS], 1: [cIRCLE,]} ...

-Have controller interface for agents!
+- [ ] Create UML of everything!!!
-Path planner, etc etc. How to?
+- [ ] Add options for diff controllers!
-Path given as fictionary
+- [ ] Make connectivity controller distributed!

 ## References